PaulCombal/FuckYou-Tube/README.md

 This is a proof of concept more than anything else, but if you're interested in contributing, feel free to say hi!

+### Does it work on iOS and Android?

+It worked on Android.
+It should work on iOS, but I don't have an iPhone :(

 ## Cool ideas that could be reality

 * Download songs as they get streamed